Join the Fight

-Cancer is the leading cause of death by disease for children ages 1 to 19 in the U.S. In fact, despite major treatment advances over the past 50 years, it is responsible for more deaths than all other diseases combined.
-Each September, Childhood Cancer Awareness Month shines a light on this devastating disease.
+Cancer is the leading cause of disease-related death among children in the U.S. In fact, despite major treatment advances over the past five decades, it is responsible for more child deaths than all other diseases combined.
+Each September, Childhood Cancer Awareness Month shines a spotlight on this devastating disease and honors the children and families affected by it.

 About Childhood Cancer Awareness Month